 Those sweet potato and bacon muffins will be perfect for a grab and go breakfast, lunch or dinner!

-Like I’ve said before (I know, I’m repeating myself lol), since I started this diet, I have found that one of the most difficult thing is “to go food”.
-You know, the kind of food you just grab when you travel or you take with you in your lunch box at work or school.
+Why these sweet potato and bacon muffins?
+Well, like I've said before (I know, I'm repeating myself lol), since I started this diet, I have found that one of the most difficult thing is "to go food".
+You know, the kind of food you just grab and go, for travel or you take with you in your lunch box at work or school.

 Although I know that in some countries, savory breads or muffins are quite intriguing, in France, they are very common.
 So I figured, these would be my new "travel food".
 Of course, first, I had to create my own recipes, according to my intolerances.
 Because let's face it, pretty much all French savory muffins contain gluten, eggs and cheese (especially cheese, or they wouldn't be French lol).